 Warm food is vital for a vata type, so no juices, smoothies or anything raw or cold.
 Simple, warm and lightly spiced foods such as kitcharee, dahl, soups and vegetable stews are ideal.
-Think about adding aromatic but not hot herbs such as fennel, cumin, coriander, and turmeric into your meals.
+Think about adding aromatic but not hot herbs such as The health benefits of fennel, cumin, coriander, and The amazing benefits of turmeric into your meals.
 Herbs that really support the vata constitution are those that will help create a sense of balance and stability, but also nourish the body at a deep level.

 Hydrate with warm herbal teas that support optimum digestion such as fennel, cardamom and ginger.
-Gentle but nourishing herbal remedies such as Pukka Essential Spirulina capsules and Pukka Clean Greens powder will support the body throughout every stage of a cleanse without letting it become depleted.
-Balancing herbs such as ashwagandha will also help to support the nervous vata emotions.
+Gentle but nourishing herbal remedies such as Pukka Essential Spirulina and Pukka Clean Greens will support the body throughout every stage of a cleanse without letting it become depleted.
+Balancing herbs such as Wholistic Ashwagandha will also help to support the nervous vata emotions.